shan501/Kubernetes_Guide/README.md

 your container.You can use secrets to do that.It is encoded in base-64 but there are third-party tools that can help you encrypt it.

 ### Volume
-The data generated on the pods are ephermeral so if you want to store the data permantly you can use volumes.
+The data generated on the pods are ephermeral so if you want to store the data permantly you can use volumes.The volumes can either be stored locallly or be stored remotely.

+### Deployment and StateFulSet
+The service can also act as a load balancer.You can have multiple pods attached to a single service and have a failover.Typically we dont just deploy pods in kubernets.We create Deployments.They are like templates for your pods.
+Configurations for your pods.You can create deployments for your web-app that replicates a main pod , and have a standby one.You can also do the same for databases but you cant use Deployment for databases you would use StatefulSet.If you used Deployment , since the databases have to write to the same storage , their might be inconsistencies.
+We would use StatefulSet for Stateful apps or databases and deployent for stateless.Since stateful set is more complicated to set up , it is common for databases to be hosted outside of a kubernetes cluster.

+## Kubernetes configuration
+The only way to communictae with the control panel is through the api server.We can access it through either the ui , api , or cli.
+We can use either yaml , or json files to do this.